aspensykes/storycord/README.md

    - Visit https://console.developers.google.com/apis/credentials and generate API key credentials for your project.
    - Visit https://cse.google.com/cse/all and in the web form where you create/edit your custom search engine enable the "Image search" option.
 4. Create an `.env` file in the root directory with:
+   - `DISCORD_CLIENT_ID`: your Discord bot user ID
    - `DISCORD_TOKEN`: your Discord bot user token
    - `OPENAI_SECRET`: your OpenAI API secret token
    - `GCS_API_KEY`: your Google Custom Search API key
    - `GCS_PROJECT_CX`: your Google Custom Search search engine ID (aka CX)
 5. Install all dependecies by running `npm install`.
 6. Run the bot by running `node index.js`.

+**OPTIONAL:** If you want to add, remove, or modify any of the slash commands, you will need to run `deploy-commands.js` to update it on Discord's end.
+You have two options here:
+- Update it for a specified test server by setting `guildId` to the server's ID, and running `node deploy-commands.js development`.
+This is usually instant.
+- Update it Discord-wide by running `node deploy-commands.js production`.
+This can take up to an hour to update across servers.

 Hosted solution: Invite the bot to your Discord server [using this link.](https://discord.com/api/oauth2/authorize?client_id=947624885088301077&permissions=2147551296&scope=applications.commands%20bot) Please make sure it has permissions to Send and Read Messages, and has access to Slash Commands. **Note: As this bot is still in active development, the hosted instance may go down frequently and/or for long periods of time.**